 Here’s a news flash… neither the Democrats or Republicans want to give up power.

-Now… here’s where I weigh in with regard to (1st) addressing Constitutional Enforcement and (2nd) why all political parties should be shunned by America.
+Now… here’s where I weigh in with regard to addressing Constitutional Enforcement and the Divisive Nature of Political Parties.

 At the close of the Constitutional Convention, a woman asked Ben Franklin what the founders had given us.
 Ben Franklin replied by saying: “A republic, if you can keep it.”